Beringer Tame Blog

 In business, risk is equally subjective - risk can be productive and bring reward but it can also be very destructive.
 Whilst there can be no progress without risk, too much unmanaged risk will sink a business.
 The ability to first measure and then take a risk is a habit all successful business leaders have in common but conversely, it follows that the inability to measure and take risks must be a habit of the unsuccessful.

-They will be open minded in who they meet and accept an element of risk in their decisions.
-However, the least successful hiring managers are those who attempt to remove all risk.
+open minded in who they meet and accept an element of risk in their decisions.

 Your CV * Accepted Formats: *.doc,*.docx,*.pdf,*.odt